szymonmaszke/xms/README.md

 CLI XMind maps searcher!

-Parses all of your mindmaps (local or from github!), creates database and allows you to search through them using:
+Parses all of your mindmaps (local or from github!), creates database and allows you to search through them using keywords via:

 ```bash
 xms <keyword>
 ```

 # [Demo]

+First line is the mind map, next indented sentences are consecutive branches leading to sought keyword

 ![gif](https://github.com/vyzyv/xmind_searcher/raw/master/xms.gif)